Built by A Multi-racial Team

 Chizaram Opara

-Legal Secretary
+Legal Advisor

 Chizaram, a Nigerian legal practitioner with expertise in company secretarial roles and UK charity law compliance, has 8+ years of volunteer experience in education, poverty, and skills empowerment.
 At Afrikindness, she provides legal administrative support, manages documentation and governance, and ensures legal compliance.
 She enjoys reading, writing, and social media.